-Authors: The sequence data (deduplicated uncollapsed BAM, collapsed BAM and vcf files) have been deposited at the European Genome-phenome Archive, which is hosted by the EBI and the CRG, under accession number EGASXXX.
+Authors: We greatly appreciate the reviewer’s comment and believe making the sequencing data public will make this manuscript a resource paper for the research community to replicate our methodology and also to develop novel analytical approaches utilizing our high-intensity sequencing approach.
+We now deposited all the sequencing files including FASTQ, uncollapsed BAM, collapsed BAM and VCF files for cfDNA and WBC for the full cohort (a total of XXX terabyte of data) at the European Genome-phenome Archive, which is hosted by the EBI and the CRG, under accession number EGASXXX.

 14. The Bayesian model depicted graphically in the supplemental figures seems to be missing key analysis of its performance in terms of AUC, Sn, Sp in the context of held out data.